universal-ctags/citre/docs/core-layer.md

 The rule is simple: For strings in target expressions, you use strings in source expressions; for anything else in target expressions, you use symbols in source expressions.
-This is also in the docstring of `citre--readtags-get-lines`.
+This is also said in the docstring of `citre--readtags-get-lines`.
 See this:

 ``` elisp